Mahim Bora

-Mahim Bora (6 July 1924 – 5 August 2016) was an Indian writer and educationist from Assam.
+Mahim Bora (6 July 1924 – 5 August 2016) was a prominent Indian writer and educationist from Assam.
+His notable works include "Kathonibari Ghat," a collection of short stories, and "Edhani Mahir Hanhi," a novel.
 He was elected as a president of the Assam Sahitya Sabha held in 1989 at Doomdooma.
 He was awarded most notably the Padma Shri in 2011, the Sahitya Akademi Award in 2001 and the Assam Valley Literary Award in 1998.
 Assam Sahitya Sabha conferred its highest honorary title Sahityacharyya on him in 2007.

+He also participated in the Quit India Movement of 1942 held in Kaliabor town in the Nagaon district of Assam.

-Brief life
+Early life

 Mahim Bora was born on 6 July 1924 in Ghopesadharu, a tea estate in Sonitpur district.
 He spent his childhood in his home village Ramtamuli Chuk, Hatbar.

-Education

 He did his primary schooling at Primary Hatbar L.P.
 School, Hatbar M.E.
 Kuwarital Combined M.V.
 School.
 He passed Matriculation at Kaliabar Government aided High School and did Intermediate at Nowgong College, Nagaon (Assam) in 1946.
 He received B.A. from Cotton College, Guwahati (Assam) and M.A. in Assamese literature from Guwahati University, Guwahati.

 After taking his M.A. degree he first joined service as a teacher at Kaliabar H.E.School, Nagaon & Kamrup Academy, Guwahati.
 He was assistant editor of Rangghar Children Magazine (now defunct) and also worked as conductor of Gaonlia Raijole in All India Radio, Guwahati.
 He later joined as an Assamese lecturer in J.B.College, Jorhat (Assam), and lastly he shifted to Nowgong College, Nagaon permanently and retired as Head of the Assamese Department.
 He was also the founder lecturer of A.D.P. college and Girl's college Nagaon.